Viljandi, Eesti - Things to Do in Viljandi

 Insider Tips

-Visit during the Folk Music Festival in July for an unforgettable cultural experience, but book accommodation months in advance as the town fills up completely
+Visit during the Viljandi Folk Music Festival in July for an unforgettable cultural experience, but book accommodation months in advance as the town fills up completely

 Explore Activities in Viljandi